maplethief01/starseedsci/README.md

-netnooks
+webspore

-welcome to netnooks, personal droplet frequented by Ben Chiasson, MSc
+welcome to webspore, personal droplet frequented by Ben Chiasson, MSc

 about me:
 > MSc and BSc graduate in neurobiology with extensive experience in